 Anyone can experience a rotator cuff injury, but you’re more at risk if your job requires you to perform repetitive overhead motions.

 There’s no way to prevent a rotator cuff injury entirely, but you can significantly lower your risk.
-Dr. Thon and Dr. Schwappach recommend regularly exercising the muscles in your shoulders, chest, and upper arms.
+Dr. Schwappach recommends regularly exercising the muscles in your shoulders, chest, and upper arms.
 You can also build the muscles at the back of your shoulders, around the shoulder blades.

 When the muscles in and around your shoulders are balanced and healthy, they’re much less likely to experience wear-and-tear.

-To diagnose a rotator cuff injury, Dr. Thon or Dr. Schwappach asks about your symptoms and conducts a thorough physical exam.
-They press on different parts of your shoulder and have you move your arm into various positions.
-Afterward, they test the strength of your arm and shoulder muscles.
+To diagnose a rotator cuff injury, Dr. Schwappach asks about your symptoms and conducts a thorough physical exam.
+He press on different parts of your shoulder and have you move your arm into various positions.
+Afterward, he tests the strength of your arm and shoulder muscles.

 If a physical exam doesn’t provide enough information to make a diagnosis, your doctor might order an ultrasound or an MRI.
 These diagnostic imaging techniques provide detailed photographs of the soft and hard tissues that make up your shoulder joint.